EvaanChowdhry/ChessAutomator/README.md

 **I do not take responsibility for what chaos you create.
 If your chess com account gets banned/locked/or any form of punishment, I am not responsible.**

+If you try it and get a chrome version error, try updating chromedriver by downloading the new version.

 Credits to [Jad AlHakim](https://github.com/DreamedOfIt)